fedimint/fedimint/docs/dev-env.md

 tooling).
 In the meantime you can read other documentation.

 **Using `nix develop` is strongly recommended**.
 It takes care of setting up all the required developer automation, checks and ensures that all the developers and CI are in sync: working with same set of tools (exact versions).

 You can still use your favorite IDE, Unix shell, and other personal utilities, but they MUST NOT be expected to be a requirements for other developers.
-In other words: if it's not automated and set up in `nix develop` shell, it doesn't exist from team's perspective.
+In other words: if it's not automated and set up in `nix develop` shell, it doesn't exist from the team's perspective.

 To use a different shell for `nix develop`, try `nix develop -c zsh`.
 You can alias it if don't want to remember about it.
 That's the recommended way to use a different shell for `nix develop`.

-#### _Preclude nix shell + tmux problems_
+### _Preclude nix shell + tmux problems_

 Some of the scripts and examples in this repository make use of the `tmux` terminal multiplexer.
 However, by default a tmux instance launches a _login shell_, which can lead to unintended problems on certain operating systems (e.g. Debian)[^1].
 Especially, when `tmux` is launched within a _nix shell_, as needed for [Running Fedimint for dev testing](./dev-running.md).